ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

         next_Q_values[dones] = 0
         targets = rewards + self.discount_factor * np.max(next_Q_values, axis=1)
 ```
-At this stage we also calculate the one-hot action mask for our target values.
+At this stage I also calculate the one-hot action mask for my target values.
 This one hot value corresponds to the index of the action taken in the current state to take the car to the next state.

 ```
         action_mask_current = self.get_one_hot(actions)